e-m-b-a/emba/README.md

   <a href="https://github.com/e-m-b-a/emba/network/members"><img src="https://img.shields.io/github/forks/e-m-b-a/emba?label=Forks"></a>
 </p>

-# emba
+# EMBA
 ## The security analyzer for embedded device firmware

-*Emba* is designed to help penetration testers gain a lot of knowledge about firmware in a short period of time.
-As a pentester, you normally use numerous tools, e.g. binwalk, cve-search or yara [(and many others)](https://github.com/e-m-b-a/emba/wiki/Installation#dependencies) to analyse the firmware of a device regarding security issues.
+*EMBA* is designed to help penetration testers in analyzing firmware for security vulnerabilities.
+During such a firmware analysis numerous tools are used, e.g. binwalk, cve-search or yara [(and many others)](https://github.com/e-m-b-a/emba/wiki/Installation#dependencies).

-This is where *emba* comes into play: *Emba* combines many of the common applications under its hood and can be started with a single command.
-Afterwards it tests the firmware for possible security risks and interesting areas.
-If the firmware has not yet been extracted, this is not an obstacle for *emba*.
-It will be done automatically.
+*EMBA* combines these tools under its hood and can be started with one simple command.
+Afterwards it tests the firmware for possible security risks and interesting areas for further investigation.
+If the firmware has not yet been extracted, this is done automatically by *EMBA*.
 No cumbersome installation of all helpers, once the installation script has been executed, you are ready to test your firmware.
-One of the most important aspects of development is that Emba is easy to use and easy to set up at all times.
+One of the most important aspects of development is that *EMBA* is easy to use and easy to set up at all times.

-*Emba* is designed to assist penetration testers and not as a standalone tool without human interaction. *Emba* should provide as much information as possible about the firmware, that the tester can decide on focus areas and is responsible for verifying and interpreting the results.
+*EMBA* is designed to assist penetration testers and not as a standalone tool without human interaction. *EMBA* should provide as much information as possible about the firmware, that the tester can decide on focus areas and is responsible for verifying and interpreting the results.

-If you have questions about *emba*, have a look at the [wiki](https://github.com/e-m-b-a/emba/wiki) and if they are not answered there, create an [issue](https://github.com/e-m-b-a/emba/issues).

 ----------------------